 BACKSTORY: I completed my psychology degree at the University of York (UK) where I studied the effect of music in computer games.
 I gained a Psychology of Music MA at the University of Sheffield where I investigated music and driving behaviour, and music memory.

 In 2004 I was awarded a University of York PhD Studentship to study musical memory and the impacts of expertise, with supervision from Profs.
 Alan Baddeley and Graham Hitch.
 After my PhD I won an ESRC Fellowship at Goldsmiths, University of London where I studied memory function in congenital amusia (tone deafness).

-I spent 2011-12 working as a lecturer and course co-director of the MSc in Music, Mind and Brain at Goldsmiths.
-From 2012-2013, I worked as a Leverhulme Research Associate on a project investigating potential causes and cures of earworms (tunes that get stuck in the head).
+I spent 2011 – 2013 working as a lecturer, researcher and course director on the MSc in Music, Mind and Brain at Goldsmiths, including as a Leverhulme Associate on an earworm project (tunes that get stuck in the head).

 From 2013-2014 I was Visiting Professor of Performance Science at the Hochschule Luzern (Switzerland).
 Luzern is beautiful and it was a pleasure to work among the fine researchers at the Hochschule Luzern – Musik.
 Through to 2021 we worked on a Swiss National Science Foundation grant, looking at the role of critical review in the modern classical music market.

 In September 2014 I began a Visiting Fellowship for the School of Advanced Study at the University of London.
 The SAS is the UK’s national centre for the facilitation and promotion of research in the humanities and social sciences.
 From 2014 to 2017, I was the Vice Chancellor’s Fellow for Music at the University of Sheffield (UK).
 As part of my Fellowship I worked on a program of research about music in the medical humanities.
 In 2017 I was promoted to a full-time Lectureship in Music Psychology.